nyu-dl/dl4ir-webnav/README.md

 ```

-##Creating Your Own Dataset
+##Creating Your Dataset

 If you want to generate your own dataset from a website, run 'create_dataset.py'.
 Don't forget to change the paths inside the parameters.py file to point to where you want to save the dataset.

-The file 'wiki_parser.py' contains the code to parse an wikipedia article from the dump file, given its title.
-If you want to parse a specific website, you will have to create your own parser method.
-The only input to the parse() function is the url of the webpage and it must return the content (as a string) and a list of hyperlinks inside the page.
+The file 'wiki_parser.py' contains the code to parse a Wikipedia article from the dump file, given its title.
+If you want to parse a particular website, you will have to create your own parser method.
+The only input to the parse() function is the URL of the web page, and it must return the content (as a string) and a list of hyperlinks inside the page.

 A simple example of a parser class with no text cleaning is provided in simple_parser.py.